msilvestro/matteosilvestro/pages/en/music.md

 The game that changed me from casual player to passionate videogame enthusiast was *Portal*.
 Both gameplay and story are masterful, and the sequel is even better. *Reconstructing More Science* comes right from *Portal 2* and it is, in my opinion, the most beautiful piece of the entire soundtrack.

 After a brief research I found the excellent transcription from [Taioo][taioo], which was unfortunately based off the trailer version and was lacking the wonderful central part.
-I immedialy got to work and managed to finish it, creating an arrangement that played beautifully on the piano.
+I immediately got to work and managed to finish it, creating an arrangement that played beautifully on the piano.
 Today it is still my forte and I'm never tired of performing it.

 [taioo]: https://www.youtube.com/watch?v=ElGJUXZdCd0